unpos/document_number/README.md

 ### Preserve numbers

-If you want to get a banch of numbers use model method `get_numbers`:
+If you want to get a bunch of numbers use model method `get_numbers`:

 ```sh
 irb(main):001>Invoice.get_numbers(3)